 Major concerns you may have

-1. When fundraising on Facebook, there is no way to collect valuable donor data which could reduce the effectiveness of this fundraising tip.
+1. When fundraising on Facebook, there is no way to collect valuable donor data which could reduce the effectiveness of this online fundraising tip.

 This was a concern of the past.
 Most P2P fundraising tools that integrate with Facebook Fundraisers can actually fetch the donor data you need.
 For instance, the integration between Classy, a fundraising tool, and Facebook allows organizers to auto-create Facebook fundraisers.
 Apart from synching fundraising progress, the tool also collects the donor’s full name, donation amount, and email for your donor list.